sinzii/drafts/dedot_announcement.md

 ### Small bundle-size and tree-shakable
 Dedot was rebuilt from scratch to avoid the pitfalls faced by `@polkadot/api` like type defs system (thanks god! we have metadata v14 & v15).
 We eliminated dependencies on wasm-blob and now use the native [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) primitive instead of relying on `bn.js`.

-As a result, the same dead simple dapp that has the size of nearly ~1MB built with `@polkadot/api` earlier, now the size is down to 127kB (gzip: 39kB) with dedot.
+As a result, the same dead simple dapp that has the size of nearly ~1MB built with `@polkadot/api` earlier, now the size is down to 127kB (gzip: 39kB) with `dedot`.
 It's ~7-8x smaller.
 Don't trust my number, [verify](https://github.com/dedotdev/dedot) it yourself!

 <img width="686" alt="Pasted image 20240628111029" src="https://github.com/sinzii/w3-grant-draft/assets/6867026/6af835f4-c285-40dc-af9f-bf1906f41b35">